The Importance of Quantum Pressure of Fuzzy Dark Matter on Lyman-Alpha Forest

 It has been reported in Ref.~\citep{armengaud2017constraining,irvsivc2017first, 2017arXiv170800015K} that the FDM mass can be excluded up to $10^{-21}\ev$ at $2\sigma$ significance.
-However, the systematical uncertainties arising from both simulation (N-body and hydrodynamics) and gas properties (like the temperature of gas) were not discussed adequately in these works.
-In this section, we review all kinds of the known uncertainties in both simulation and theory.
+However, the systematic uncertainties arising from both simulation (N-body and hydrodynamics) and gas properties (like the temperature of gas) were not discussed adequately in these works.